← Back to Blog

 Access-Control-Allow-Credentials: true

-Critical rule: When using credentials, Access-Control-Allow-Origin cannot be *.
-The browser will reject it.
-You must specify the exact origin.
+Critical rule: When Access-Control-Allow-Credentials: true is set, the Access-Control-Allow-Origin header cannot be a wildcard (*).
+The browser will reject it with an error.
+You must specify the exact requesting origin.
+This is a deliberate security constraint.

 Node.js / Express